adlrocha/adlrocha.github.io/src/content/til/2024-02-13-linux-hibernate.md

 ```shell
 cat /sys/power/state
 ```
-In order to avoid any changes to my disk partitions, I will set up a swapfile to support hibernation, so the above command should list `disk` for our kernel to support the hibernation setup that I will walk you through in this post.
+In order to avoid any changes to my disk partitions, I will set up a swapfile to support hibernation, so the above command should list `disk` in order for our kernel to support the hibernation setup that I will walk you through in this post.

 ## Create a swap file
 If you don't already have a swap partition, or it is not big enough to fit the size requirements to hibernate your system, you'll need to create a new swap file.
-As a rule of thumb, your swapfile should have around twice the size of your RAM to ensure that there' s enough space to persist the data for hibernation (but you could also check out this [support page](https://help.ubuntu.com/community/SwapFaq) for a more accurate explanation).
-In my case, I have `64GiB` of RAM in my laptop, so I configured a `128G` swap file through  as follows:
+As a rule of thumb, __your swapfile should have around twice the size of your RAM to ensure that there' s enough space to persist your data for hibernation__ (but you could also check out this [support page](https://help.ubuntu.com/community/SwapFaq) for a more accurate explanation).
+In my case, I have `64GiB` of RAM in my laptop, so I configured a `128G` swap file through:

 - First, I created the swap file, assigned the right permissions, and formatted as a swap.
 ```shell